 Student Organization Recognition Process

 All clubs must go through a reactivation process each fall.
-Check your club mailbox each fall for the reactivation packet.
+Check in with the Clubs and Activities front desk for your reactivation packet

 Steps to Becoming a University Recognized Club